-Glasgow held a vigil in memory of the victims of ‘ attacks on ahead of the anniversary of the most recent Middle East conflict.
+Glasgow held a vigil in memory of the victims of Hamas’ attacks on Israel ahead of the anniversary of the most recent Middle East conflict.

 Hundreds of people gathered on the steps of Kelvingrove Gallery to pay tribute to the victims of the 7th October attacks and demand the immediate release the hostages.